Khalodddd/Khalodddd/README.md

 ## 👋 About Me

 Hi, I'm **Khaled Soliman** — a passionate **Computer and Data Science graduate** from Alexandria University Grade: (Very Good), currently pursuing my **Master’s in Informatics** at **Vilnius University** in Lithuania.

-🚀 I specialize in building **AI-powered web platforms**, blending full-stack development with practical applications of machine learning, big data, and natural language processing.
+🚀 I specialize in building **AI-powered web platforms**, with practical applications of machine learning, big data, and natural language processing.

 ---

 ### 💻 What I Do
+- 💻 I use GitHub so I can contribute to Open Source projects you can check my forks and issues resolved for frameworks like Tensorflow and tools like VoiceBox.

+- 📊 **Data Engineer Intern**
+  Currently working with **Itransition Group** using Microsoft Fabric to build data pipelines.

 - 🧠 **AI & LLM Contributor**
   Currently working with **Outlier AI**, enhancing AI models by reviewing and improving generated code and training data.